zjuturtle/mikuLaser/README.md

 > **Mouse:**

-> - Click and hold the left mouse button to change YAW/PITCH
+> - Click and hold the left mouse button to change YAW/PITCH.
-> - Click right mouse button to reset YAW/PITCH
+> - Click right mouse button to reset YAW/PITCH.
+> - Scroll to zoom in or out.
-> - **Note:ROLL is locked, you cannot change it when program is running**
+> - **Note:ROLL is locked, you cannot change it when program is running.**